9 Intro to Linux Administration

 > cp /data/*.csv /data/data-copy

-It’s very common to have a file on your server you want to move to your desktop or vice versa.
-There are a few different ways to move files and directories.
+It’s very common to have a file on your server that you want to move to your desktop or vice versa.
+There are a few different ways to transfer files and directories.

-If you’re moving multiple files, it’s easier to combine them into a single object and move that.
+If you’re moving multiple files, first combining them into a single object can make things easier.
 The tar

 .
 Creating an archive also does some compression.
 The amount depends on the content.